Written on 10:48 AM by Right Click IT - Technology Services

 Bandwidth can be reduced using WAN deduplication.
 By monitoring all data sent across the WAN, repetitive information can be detected and delivered locally rather than resent across the network.
 This significantly improves bandwidth utilization in some (but not all) virtualized environments.

-The average enterprise has more than 80 applications that are accessed across the WAN.
+3. Set Application Priorities The average enterprise has more than 80 applications that are accessed across the WAN.
 That means that critical applications, including terminal services and VDI, are vying for the same resources as less important traffic, such as Internet browsing.
 Because virtual applications and desktops are sensitive to latency, it often makes sense to prioritize this traffic over other applications using Quality of Service (QoS) techniques.
 In addition, QoS can guarantee bandwidth for VDI and virtual applications.

-Often times host machines compress information prior to transmission.
+4. Compress and Encrypt in the Right Place Often times host machines compress information prior to transmission.
 This is meant to improve bandwidth utilization in a virtual environment.
 However, compression obfuscates visibility into the actual data, which makes it difficult for downstream WAN optimization devices to provide their full value.
 Therefore, it may be a better choice to turn off compression functionality in the virtual host (if possible), and instead enable it in the WAN optimization device.

 Moving compression into the WAN optimization device has another added benefit: it frees up CPU cycles within the host machine.
 This can lead to better performance and scalability throughout a virtual environment.